Notice of Pre-AIA or AIA Status

 4. Considering objective evidence present in the application indicating obviousness or nonobviousness.

-Claim(s) 1, 3, 4, and 8 is/are rejected under 35 U.S.C.
+Claim(s) 1, 3, 4, 8 and 21 is/are rejected under 35 U.S.C.
 103 as being unpatentable over WALKER et al. (U.S.4145287) in view of UPENDRAKUMAR e al. (USPGPUB 2006/0175252).

 Regarding claim 1, WALKER et al. teach a device for separating and recovering grease from a waste effluent containing mixed grease and water (aqueous phase).

 The device comprises a tank (storage tank containing biological feedstock) with a withdrawal means for withdrawing at least a portion of the water fraction from the tank.
+WALKER et al. further teach a manual shut-off valve for periodically draining a portion of the water fraction from the separator tank.

-The removal of at least of portion of the water fraction from the tank would be definition reduce the relative portion of the aqueous phase with respect to all material in the storage tank.
+The removal of at least of portion of the water fraction from the tank would by definition reduce the relative portion of the aqueous phase with respect to all material in the storage tank.

 (reducing an amount of an aqueous phase contained in the storage tank by at least partial removing the aqueous phase from the storage tank so that a relative portion of the aqueous phase with respect to all material in the storage tank gets reduced).